 Tapeworms are large, flat parasites.
-They can live in the intestines of animal, including humans.
-There are different types of tapeworms but this article will focus on pork tapeworms.
+They can live in the intestines of animals and humans.
+Sometimes they infect the brain, muscle, or other tissues.
+There are different types of tapeworms.
+Pork tapeworms are found in pigs.

-> Tapeworms may be seen in vomit or stool.
-In some cases, tapeworm infection may not cause any symptoms.
-If symptoms do occur, they may include:
+Tapeworms may be seen in vomit or stool.
+They do not always cause symptoms.
+If symptoms happen, they may be:

-> Your doctor will check stool samples at 1 and 3 months after you've finished taking your medication.
+The doctor will check stool samples one and three months after treatment.

-> Centers for Disease Control and Prevention
+Centers for Disease Control and Prevention

 The World Health Organization